draco/vps-setup/README.md

 ## `setup.sh`
 **NOTE:** this should _not be executed more than once_ on a server.

-This script will by default:
+This script will:
 - Create a swap file the same size as the memory available (if none is detected).
-- Create `sftponly` user group.
+- Create a `sftponly` user group.
 - Set `PermitRootLogin without-password` in `sshd_config`.
 - Add DotDeb repository.
 - Install `aptitude`/`git`/`curl`/`python-software-properties`/`expect`.